agenteo/agenteo.github.com/source/_posts/2015-02-09-create-maintainable-mongodb-queries-in-ruby-with-query-object-and-mongoid-criterias.md

 end
 {% endhighlight %}

-# extend our over simplified "toy" problem with an example adapted from an actual project:  When to stop using a transaction script
+# When to stop using a transaction script

 It's hard to tell when to stop on that approach.
 In general here's a guide line of symptoms you should pay attention to: